falcosecurity/falco/proposals/20200504-falco-artifacts-scope.md

 As a project we will build, change, rename, and move files, documents, scripts, configurations according to this new state of the world.

+Inspired from [#1114](https://github.com/falcosecurity/falco/issues/1114) and many of the weekly community calls.

 ## Terms

 **falco**